 - Heterogeneous computing processors and systems that incorporate reconfigurable logic

 - Computation models and programming tools for reconfigurable and heterogeneous computing

 - State-of-the-art (ready-for-use) reconfigurable computing platforms and infrastructure

 - Algorithms and applications for reconfigurable computing (including FPGA-based prototyping and simulation of computer systems)

 - Evaluations of reconfigurable computing in terms of performance, power/energy, flexibility and cost, especially in comparison to other hardware paradigms (multicore, GPU, ASICs, etc.).

-We will accept submissions in two categories: (1) new unpublished manuscripts, and (2) audience-appropriate revisions of papers already published or under review outside of traditional computer architecture forums (ISCA, MICRO, HPCA, PACT, etc.).
+We will accept submissions in two categories: (1) new unpublished manuscripts (okay if under review by a conference of a later date), and (2) audience-appropriate revisions of papers already published outside of traditional computer architecture forums (ISCA, MICRO, HPCA, PACT, etc.).
 Papers selected for presentations will not be published in any formal proceedings.